Dhwanit007/NewsApp/README.md

 # NewsApp
 # 📰 NewsApp - React JS News Application
-- A responsive news application built with React JS, Bootstrap, and Infinite Scroll, which fetches the latest news using the NewsAPI.
+- A responsive and modern news application built with React JS, Bootstrap, and Infinite Scroll, which fetches the latest news using the NewsAPI.
+This app also uses React Router for seamless page navigation and a Loading Bar to show progress indicators during content loading.

 ## 🔧 Tech Stack
 - React JS – For building the user interface